Skiing Served Warm

 Spring Gruv and the Pond Skimming Contest

-March 23 to April 7, 2019, Park City Mountain hosts the annual Spring Gruv Pond Skimming at Canyons Village.
-The 16-day festival includes games, giveaways and entertainment in the form of huge, free concerts in the village to accompany the main attraction by Red Pine Lodge: the famous Pond Skimming Contest, an exhilarating and often comical attempt by contestants to cross a 100-foot pond on skis or a snowboard.
+March 7 to April 5, 2020, Park City Mountain hosts the annual Spring Gruv Pond Skimming at Canyons Village.
+The multi-day festival includes games, giveaways and entertainment in the form of huge, free concerts in the village to accompany the main attraction by Red Pine Lodge: the famous Pond Skimming Contest, an exhilarating and often comical attempt by contestants to cross a 100-foot pond on skis or a snowboard.
 To participate, contestants must be 10 years of age or older and must dress in costume (the funkier the better) The pond and the excitement happen at mid-mountain just outside

 Ski and Golf Same Day